 'Portability' in Florida refers to the ability of a property owner to transfer some or all of the 'Save Our Homes' benefit on a previous homestead to a newly established homestead.
+A homeowner must have a Homestead Exemption in place on their current residence to qualify for Portability.
 The law was passed as a constitutional amendment in January 2008.
 The 'Save Our Homes' benefit is the difference between the assessed value and market value of a homestead property due to the annual limit on increases in assessed value.

 Portability Transfer Brochure